jingyilin1995/CSYE6225/README.md

 # CSYE6225
-Assignments of cloud computing class
-There is a README document in Assignment 1 contains API paths.
+Assignments of cloud computing class ( There is a README document in Assignment 1 containing API paths.)